mvarrieur/yankee-trail/src/pages/about/index.md

         Our floorplans are spacious, and all rooms offer a mini-fridge, microwave, Keurig coffee maker (coffee provided) and blow dryers.
 We currently offer three King rooms and seven rooms with two double (full) beds.
+    - image: /img/picture2.jpg
+      text: Currently Open every FRI-SUN 7:00 - Noon (days to expand in Spring).
+Our motel boasts a small on-sight breakfast restaurant, KC's Kitchen & Catering, open to our guests and the public.
+Come meet our General Manager/Chef, Rachel Robie.
+Our breakfast restaurant and catering services offer home-cooked meals made with local ingredients.
+Our hours may be for breakfast, but we offer so much more!
+Whether you are looking for take-home meals for two or for 100, you will not be disappointed with our options and the taste!
 main:
   heading: Escape to the Lakes
   description: >